doubleloop-io/lastminute-fp-workshop/PITCHME.md

 # Why functional programming?

 ---
+## In one word
+## composition

+---
+# why is the composition so important?

+---
+# I want to answer by quoting Bartosz Milewski

+---
-> And how do we solve problems?
+> How do we solve problems?
 We decompose bigger problems into smaller problems.
 If the smaller problems are still too big, we decompose them further, and so on.

+---
-Finally, we write code that solves all the small problems.
+> Finally, we write code that solves all the small problems.

+---
 > And then comes the essence of programming: we compose those pieces of code to create solutions to larger problems.

+---
 > Decomposition wouldn’t make sense if we weren’t able to put the pieces back together.
 > - Bartosz Milewski

 ---
 ## Functional Programming